muses-code-js/learn-html/_steps/step0-what-is-the-web.markdown

 Web pages can contain a lot of other things that aren't HTML or CSS, like images or sound files, and even other code like JavaScript.
 But to make a simple page, HTML and CSS are all you need.

-But before we start learning new languages, let's take a moment to make sure we're all on the same web page. ;)
+But before we start learning new languages, let's take a moment to make sure we're all on the same (web) page.

 ## The web